21 CFR

 Path 1: Accept validation from the software provider

 At Limble, we provide all customers with our current validation documentation along with validation testing results.
-This is the most common path that most companies will take when validating their software for 21 CFR.

 Path 2: Perform your own validation

-If you have a quality assurance team, they may have a process in place for performing your own validation and this path may be the option they prefer.
+If you have a quality assurance team, they may have a process in place for performing your own validation, and this path may be the option they prefer.
 If you or your quality assurance team needs help, contact a regulatory specialist at Limble for guidance.

 Path 3: A combination of both

 Note: No software can come pre-validated.
-If a software provider says their software is already “certified” or that you don’t have to do any paperwork, that means that they do not understand 21 CFR.
+If a software provider says their software is already “certified” or that you don’t have to do any paperwork, that they do not understand 21 CFR.
 The FDA puts that responsibility on the company using the software, as stated in 820.70(g)(3)(i): “the manufacturer shall validate computer software.”

 How do you know which path is best for your company?
 It depends on a few factors.

-The most important thing to keep in mind is that auditors will be making sure you have a documented process in place and you are keeping safety and efficacy a priority in everything you do.
+The most important thing to keep in mind is that auditors will make sure you have a documented process in place to make safety and efficacy a priority in everything you do.
+No matter which path you choose, Limble can provide you with document templates that will help you define your needs and properly document your validation process.

 Please keep in mind that no CMMS software provider can declare that you are meeting regulations and standards.
 That’s for the auditor to decide.